 The gold buff and XP harpy at the start of the jungle have shifted a bit to sit right in the middle of the jungle, rather than hugging the walls.
 There are also additional open areas, making battles these areas a bit more tricky, as gods escaping back to their side of the map can potentially take advantage of a line of sight advantage.
-However, the attackers also have an alternative route to take a phoenix, potentially making battles to bring in advanced minions and gain access to the titan far more perilous.
+The regions between the phoenixes can only be accessed from the inside, and if you’re the enemy team attempting to leave that inner area, the doors will be slow to open.

 Both teams will have to learn how to battle in this new area, changing altering their tactics based on how enemies siege them.